jeremyrayjewell/cyber_journal/writeups/overthewire/bandit/bandit21.md

 A **cron job** is a scheduled task on Unix/Linux that runs **automatically** at times you specify.
 It's handled by the **cron daemon** (`cron`), which wakes up every minute, checks its schedules, and launches any jobs that are due.
 Trivia: its named is derived from rhe Greek *chronos*, meaning "time".
 While some systems now favor **systemd timers** for scheduling (unit files + `systemd`), **cron** remains ubiquitous for its simplicity and portability.

 We need to inspect the cron entry that is running.
-Normayll we would first need to find out where it lives, but our objective tells us it it `/etc/cron.d`.
+Normally we would first need to find out where it lives, but our objective tells us it it `/etc/cron.d`.
 Once we navigate there we can run `ls -l` to see `cronjob_bandit22`.
 Running cat on that gives us the following:

 ```
 @reboot bandit22 /usr/bin/cronjob_bandit22.sh &> /dev/null